devaultcrypto/devault/doc/build-osx.md

 Notes
 -----

-* Tested on OS X 10.8 through 10.12 on 64-bit Intel processors only.
+* Tested on OS X 10.11 through 10.14 on 64-bit Intel processors only.
 * Building with downloaded Qt binaries is not officially supported.
-See the notes in [#7714](https://github.com/devault/devault/issues/7714)